Presentation and public speaking is a skill that anyone can master. However, like any other skills, this requires a lot of practice and preparation.

 6. Pause

-It is crucial to pause or slow down your pace of speech.
+It is crucial to have a pause or slow down your pace of speech.
 This is the time you give the audience to reflect on what you have just said.
-Pause and breathe.
+Pause and breath.
 Take some time to listen to your audience and give them some time to think about what you are saying.
 Pausing before and after your speech, after every sentence, or before conveying any key points is more impactful for effective communication.

 7. Connect to the audience